rohitsangwan01/Landbot/README.md

 # Landbot

-Landbot is a wrapper over [landbot.io](https://landbot.io/) ,its a Bot Builder Service
+Landbot is a wrapper over [landbot.io](https://app.landbot.io/)  its a Bot Builder Service

 ## Features